Michael Hayden (general): Political activities

-On 20 August 2020, Hayden, a political independent, along with over 130 former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

-In early October 2020, he endorsed Joe Biden in the presidential election.

-In response to a request made by future Secretary of State Antony Blinken, Hayden was one of the 51 former U.S. intelligence officials who signed an October 19, 2020, letter that said the Hunter Biden laptop story "has all the classic earmarks of a Russian information operation."
+On 20 August 2020, Hayden, a political independent, along with over 130 former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term and added, "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."
+In early October 2020, he endorsed Joe Biden in the 2020 United States presidential election.
+In response to a request made by future Secretary of State Antony Blinken, Hayden was one of the 51 former U.S. intelligence officials who signed an October 19, 2020, letter that said the Hunter Biden laptop story had "all the classic earmarks of a Russian information operation".

 In October 2023, Hayden posted on social media that Senator Tommy Tuberville, who had been delaying certain military promotions in the Senate, should be "removed" from the human race.
 Hayden's comments were perceived by the news media as an apparent threat to and possible call for Tuberville's assassination.
 Later, Hayden appeared to double down on his comments on Tuberville being "removed" from the human race, saying that "MAGAnuts had lost their mind" over his Twitter posts.
 In reaction, General Michael Flynn said that Hayden should be arrested.
 Tuberville reported Hayden to the United States Capitol Police for the comments, saying that Hayden had called for his "politically motivated assassination".

-On January 20, 2025 President Donald J. Trump revoked the security clearances of Michael Hayden rendering him excluded from the U.S.A.
-Intelligence Services for what the President described as "willfully weaponizing the gravitas of the Intelligence Community to manipulate the political process and undermine our democratic institutions."
+In January 2025, President Trump revoked Michael Hayden's security clearance.

 Personal life

-Hayden is married to the former Jeanine Carrier.
+Hayden is married to Jeanine Carrier.
 They have a daughter Margaret and two sons, Michael and Liam.
 Hayden continues to be an avid fan of his hometown Pittsburgh Steelers, traveling with his wife to several games a year.
 In November 2018, Hayden was hospitalized after suffering a stroke.
-He recovered, but now suffers from aphasia as a result.
+He recovered but now suffers from aphasia as a result.